 In the case of an academic infringement, no marks will be awarded for the component or part(s) of the component.
-The candidate will still be eligible for a grade in the subject or diploma requirement concerned.
+The student will still be eligible for a grade in the subject or diploma requirement concerned.
 In the case of malpractice, no grade will be awarded in the subject concerned.
-No diploma will be awarded to the candidate, but a certificate will be awarded for other subjects in which no malpractice has occurred.
-The candidate will be permitted to register for future examinations at least one year after the session in which malpractice was established.
+No diploma will be awarded to the student, but a certificate will be awarded for other subjects in which no malpractice has occurred.
+The student will be permitted to register for future examinations at least one year after the session in which malpractice was established.

-If a case of malpractice is very serious, either because of its nature or because the candidate has already been found guilty of malpractice in a previous session, the final award committee is entitled to decide that the candidate will not be permitted to register for examinations in any future session.
+If a case of malpractice is very serious, either because of its nature or because the student has already been found guilty of malpractice in a previous session, the final award committee is entitled to decide that the student will not be permitted to register for examinations in any future session.

-An IB diploma, or a certificate, may be withdrawn from a candidate at any time if malpractice is subsequently established.
+Diploma, or a certificate, may be withdrawn from a student at any time if malpractice is subsequently established.